sagemath/trac_to_gh/Issue 3347.md

 # Issue 3347: [with patches, needs review] lots of changes to the tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3347

 Original creator: jhpalmieri